 There are two types of strollers in this category.
 There is the basic umbrella, which is what most parents have in mind when they look for a compact stroller for travel.
 Then there are also lightweight models that are smaller than a traditional stroller, but bigger than an umbrella.

 An umbrella stroller is small, easy to fold, compact, and easy to transport.
 These strollers usually have no special features or convenience items, and their main nod to comfort is a canopy.
 The upside to this type is that they are easy to use, and transport virtually anywhere with ease.
 The BabyZen Yoyo+ is a great example of this type.
 It has a smaller sunshade, limited storage, and it folds simply into a compact package that can be easily carried.
 However, many umbrella style options lack features which makes them less versatile than those with more conveniences.
 It could be difficult to take longer trips without the storage and comfort that a larger version usually comes with.

 The lightweight version is usually lighter than a full-size stroller but offers more than the umbrella style for convenience and comfort.
 Many of these products include under-seat storage bins, larger canopies with peek-a-boo windows, reclining back pads, adjustable leg rests, and cup holders.
-These strollers offer more for comfort and convenience, and some might even be good candidates for an only stroller in a household.
+These strollers offer more features for comfort and convenience, and some might even be good candidates for an only stroller in a household.
 These products continue to retain the simplicity of a basic umbrella because they still offer a compact fold, lightweight design, and are easier to transport than their larger standard cousins.
 Some also offer self-standing and auto-locking features that allow a one-hand fold and easy commuting.
 These products can provide the best of both worlds riding the fine line between a simple umbrella and a standard sized product.
 The downside is they are heavier than the basic umbrella and they do take up more space, which makes them harder to transport and store.